Riverland Community College

 Riverland is a comprehensive community college that inspires personal success through education.
 Our vision is to achieve Best in Class status in programs through excellence in teaching, scholarship and service.

-- Campuses in Albert Lea, Austin and Owatonna make it convenient to earn the first two years of a bachelor’s degree or complete one of more than 50 career program options in accounting, business, business and office technology, construction, computer technology, health, management, manufacturing, service and transportation.
+- Campuses in Albert Lea, Austin and Owatonna make it convenient to earn the first two years of a bachelor’s degree or complete one of more than 50 career program options in accounting, agriculture and food science, business, business and office technology, construction, computer technology, health, management, manufacturing, public safety, service and transportation.

 - Support services are available to help students improve study skills, locate resources, address personal issues, make strong career decisions or arrange the details of a smooth college transfer.